New Improved Pension With Special Monthly Pension (SMP)

 In 1952 Congress created a non-service connected disability pension for Veterans under Title 38 of the United States Code to assist qualified Veterans or their Surviving Spouses to purchase un-reimbursed long-term care.
 On January 1, 1979 the “New Improved Pension” became effective and is the only program in which new applications may be filed.
 This Special Monthly Pension (SMP) can offset the cost of necessary health care.
 The two types of SMP are “Aid and Attendance” and “Housebound”.

 Whether you’re moving into an Assisted Living, need help staying at home, or require a nursing home your military service could qualify you for a VA non-service connected pension.
-A Veteran who served at least 90 days of active duty, with one day at war time, is eligible to apply for this pension as long as he or she received an honorable or general discharge from the military.
-You will need to provide a Physician’s Report stating that you are in need of the regular assistance and care of another person to assist with eating, bathing, dressing, undressing, taking care of the needs of nature, or needs to live in a protected environment.
-This would also include individuals who are blind, who have dementia, Alzheimer’s, or patients of a nursing home due to mental or physical incapacity.
+A Veteran who served at least 90 days of active duty, with one day during a war time, is eligible to apply for this pension as long as he or she received an honorable or general discharge from the military.
+You will need to provide a Physician’s Report stating that you are in need of the regular assistance and care of another person to assist you with at least two of the following Activities of Daily Living: eating, bathing, dressing, undressing, toileting, ambulation, and or hygiene.
+This would also include individuals who are blind.
 This is a non-service connected "pension" and is not dependent upon service-connected injuries for compensation.

 We receive phone calls every day from Veterans, Surviving Spouses, and families caring for a loved one that tell us “I’ve never heard of this pension are you sure it exists?”
 Or “I’m not eligible because I was not injured in the War.”